catseye/Robin/README.markdown

   allow the backtrace to be amended with the position within the text file to which the problem can be traced.
 The purpose of all this is to allow producing more complete error messages at the top level.

+* Create a module `metadata` which, like `exception`, both asserts that the Robin implementation supports metadata on values, and exposes the functions used to work with metadata (`with` and `has?`.)

 ### Possible Future Modules ###